top of page

 • Projects | Rwamrec

-< Back Marcus Harris Account Director This is placeholder text.
+< Back OIF Since 2019, RWAMREC, with funding from USAID (Twiceceka program) and the International Organization of Francophonie (OIF), has supported teen mothers in Huye.
+They received training in gender, sexual reproductive health and rights, financial literacy, economic empowerment, and entrepreneurship.
+Through forming saving groups and starting income-generating activities, these teen and single mothers regained self-confidence and hope for their future and their children.
+This is placeholder text.
 To change this content, double-click on the element and click Change Content.
 Want to view and manage all your collections?
 Click on the Content Manager button in the Add panel on the left.
 Here, you can make changes to your content, add new fields, create dynamic pages and more.
+You can create as many collections as you need.
 Your collection is already set up for you with fields and content.
-Add your own content or import it from a CSV file.
-Add fields for any type of content you want to display, such as rich text, images, and videos.
-Be sure to click Sync after making changes in a collection, so visitors can see your newest content on your live site. info@mysite.com 123-456-7890
+Add your own, or import content from a CSV file.
+Add fields for any type of content you want to display, such as rich text, images, videos and more.
+You can also collect and store information from your site visitors using input elements like custom forms and fields.
+Be sure to click Sync after making changes in a collection, so visitors can see your newest content on your live site.
+Preview your site to check that all your elements are displaying content from the right collection fields.
+Power in Numbers 1 Districts (Musanze, Burera and Gakenke).
+200 Couples aged 21-35 and children under 5 reached.
+60 weekly sessions of the BANDEBEREHO module Project Gallery

 bottom of page